 The family may consider pooling the proceeds from the sale and investing them together using professional investment managers and possibly even a family office.
-Creating a pooled investment vehicle or family office Preserving and growing family wealth after a sale is not an easy task.
+34 of 44 Planning for the sale Creating a pooled investment vehicle or family office Preserving and growing family wealth after a sale is not an easy task.
 Many times, each shareholder goes off in their own direction, spending or investing the proceeds as they see fit.
 An alternative is for the family to pool the proceeds from the sale and invest them together using professional investment managers and possibly even a family office.
 Charitable planning after a liquidity event Charitable planning after a liquidity event can be a tax-efficient way to be philanthropic while offsetting some of the taxes in the year of the liquidity event.
 Unlike pre-liquidity charitable planning, post-liquidity charitable planning is fairly straightforward if the business owner receives cash in the transaction.
 Cash gifts to a public charity are deductible up to 60% of adjusted gross income in the year of the gift (with a five-year carryforward for any excess contributions; note that the 60% limitation is set to expire in 2025).
+This amount may be limited to 50% of AGI if cash is contributed to a public charity, including donor-advised funds, in conjunction with donated appreciated property in a particular year.
 All charitable vehicles are available post-sale, including outright gifts to public charities (including DAFs), gifts to PFs and gifts to CRTs.
 More precisely, these limits are based on the donor's contribution base, which is the donor's adjusted gross income calculated without regard to any net operating loss carrybacks.
-Investment/financial planning Once the liquidity event has occurred, the business owner, working with a Financial Advisor, should review the financial plan using post-sale information, taking into consideration taxes that may be owed on the liquidity event.
-Qualified small business stock Post-liquidity, there are some attractive income tax savings and deferral opportunities if the stock is considered qualified small business stock (QSBS).
+Investment and financial planning Once the liquidity event has occurred, the business owner, working with a Financial Advisor, should review the financial plan using post-sale information, taking into consideration taxes that may be owed on the liquidity event.
+Qualified small business stock (QSBS) Post-liquidity, there are some attractive income tax savings and deferral opportunities if the stock is considered QSBS.
 There are numerous requirements to qualify as QSBS.
-In General QSBS.
-QSBS is stock in a domestic C corp issued after August 10th 1993 after 1993 that operates an active business.
+QSBS is stock in a domestic C corp issued after August 10, 1993, that operates as an active business.
 Generally, the corporation must use at least 80% of its asset value in the active conduct of one or more qualified trades or businesses (certain industries are excluded), and the gross assets of the corporation, as of the date the stock was originally issued, can't exceed \$50 million.
-On the sale of QSBS, the seller may exclude generally between 50% and 100% of the gain (depending on when acquired), up to the greater of: 1. \$10 million, or 2.
+On the sale of QSBS, the seller may exclude generally between 50% and 100% of the gain (depending on when acquired), up to the greater of: - 1. \$10 million, or - 2.
 10 times the basis in the QSBS.